ccasperhsu/Casper-Portfolio/README.md

 # Casper's Portfolio

-This portfolio website is currently under construction.
+Are you looking for an aspiring, eager to learn, collaborative data professional to join your organization or collaborate with on projects?

-Are you an employer looking for an aspiring, eager to learn, data professional to join your organization?
 I may just know the perfect candidate.

 Feel free to reach out through ccasperhsu@gmail.com, (858)610-9217, or connect with me on [LinkedIn](https://linkedin.com/in/casper-hsu)!